For All Ages

 - What needs correction — The amount of treatment needed to correct a problem will determine how long the process takes.
 Different patients react to treatments differently.
-While it may take one patient only 12 months to complete treatment, it may take another patient 24 months.
-Treatment times can vary depending on how quickly your body responds and how much work is needed to give you the show-stopping smile you expect.
+It may take one patient only 12 months to complete treatment, but another may require 24 months.
+Treatment times can vary, depending on how quickly your body responds and how much work is needed to give you the show-stopping smile you desire.

 - YOU! — Your willingness to use the appliances Dr. Lepley gives you plays a major role in the length of time it takes to complete your treatment.
 Always remember to take care of your braces and appliances; this truly will help make your treatment shorter!